As an exchange student from one of our Erasmus+ partner institutions, you will not have to pay any tuition or bench fees at Queen Mary.

 If your institution selects and nominates you for the programme, you are eligible to receive a support grant to help towards the additional costs of going on an exchange.
 It’s important to note that this is a grant towards your costs: it won’t cover them entirely.
 You will also get a grant to contribute towards travel.

 The fixed grant amount varies from year to year and it depends on where you are studying.
 Your Erasmus+ Coordinator will be able to tell you how much your grant will be before you start your exchange.

-As an Erasmus+ ICM student, QMUL will administer your Erasmus+ ICM grant while you study with us.
-The grant is made up as follows (Please note: the grant rates below are for the 2017/18 academic year):
+As an Erasmus+ ICM student, Queen Mary will administer your Erasmus+ ICM grant while you study with us.
+The grant is made up as follows:

 |Erasmus+ Individual support grant||Erasmus+ Travel grant||Eligibility to maintain existing bursaries and loans from home country?|